 By resolving the duplex question of temperament and environment, I shall endeavour to discover and follow the thread of connection which leads mathematically from one man to another.
 And when I have possession of every thread, and hold a complete social group in my hands, I shall show this group at work, participating in an historical period; I shall depict it in action, with all its varied energies, and I shall analyse both the will power of each member, and the general tendency of the whole."--Emile Zola, Paris, July 1, 1871

-Émile Zola was born in Paris, France on 2 April 1840, the son of François Zola, an engineer and his wife Emilie Aubert.
-He grew up in Aix-en-Provence, attending the (now named) Collège Mignet, then the Lycée Saint Louis in Paris.
-Under the harsh straits of poverty after his father died Zola worked various clerical jobs.
+Émile Édouard Charles Antoine Zola was born in Paris, France, on April 2nd, 1840, the son of François Zola, an engineer, and his wife Emilie Aubert.
+He grew up in Aix-en-Provence, attending the (now named) Collège Mignet.
+Painter Paul Cézanne was a school-mate.
+Zola then attended the Lycée Saint Louis in Paris.
+Entering the harsh straits of poverty after his father died, Zola left school and worked various clerical jobs.
 He then moved on to writing literary columns for Cartier de Villemessant's newspapers.
-A sign of things to come he was harsh and outspoken in his criticism of Napoleon "..my work becomes a picture of a departed reign, of a strange period of human madness and shame."
-He was also harshly anti-Catholic "Civilization will not attain to its perfection until the last stone from the last church falls on the last priest."
+A sign of things to come, Zola was harsh and outspoken in his criticism of Napoleon; "..my work becomes a picture of a departed reign, of a strange period of human madness and shame." --from the Author's Preface to The Fortune of the Rougons.
+Zola was also harshly anti-Catholic in another quote attributed to him; "Civilization will not attain to its perfection until the last stone from the last church falls on the last priest."

 Perhaps the most sensational and certainly politically influential work of Zola's is "J'accuse" (I Accuse!)
 (1898), his open letter to then French president Félix Faure.
-Accusing the French government of anti-semitism it was published on the front page of the Paris newspaper `L'Aurore' (The Dawn) on 13 January 1898 in response to the Dreyfus affair, a scandal that had divided the country in two as the rest of the world watched on uneasily.
+Accusing the French government of anti-semitism, it was published on the front page of the Paris newspaper `L'Aurore' (The Dawn) on 13 January, 1898, in response to the Dreyfus affair, a scandal that had divided the country in two as the rest of the world watched on uneasily.
 Captain Alfred Dreyfus was a Jewish military officer in the French army, hastily tried and convicted of treason in 1894.
-Realising their error in haste and bureaucratic bungling, the government was not willing to back down and release him from imprisonment on Devil's Island till many years later.
-Zola's article of exposure and ensuing furore led to France's enactment of the law in 1905 that separates church and state; "The Republic neither recognizes, nor salaries, nor subsidizes any religion"."
+Realising their error in haste and bureaucratic bungling, the government was not willing to back down and release him from imprisonment on Devil's Island until many years later.
+Zola's article of exposure and ensuing furore helped lead France to enact a law in 1905 that separates church and state; "The Republic neither recognizes, nor salaries, nor subsidizes any religion"."

 Zola was convicted of libel and after his internationally covered trial sentenced to a year long jail term but fled to England.
 He returned to France when the charge against him was dismissed.
-Dreyfus was exhonerated and regained full honours with the military.
-Back in France Zola continued writing, including his Les Quatre Évangiles (Four Gospels); Fécondité (Fruitfulness) (1900), Travail (Labor) (1901), Vérité (Truth) (1903), and Justice (unfinished). Émile Zola died on 29 September 1902 at his home in Paris under what some claim to be suspicious circumstances of carbon monoxide poisoning by stopping up his chimney.
-He was first interred at the Cimetière de Montmartre in Paris, then later moved to The Panthéon in the Latin Quarter of Paris, France.
+Dreyfus was exonerated and regained full honours with the military.
+Back in France, Zola continued writing, including his Les Quatre Évangiles (Four Gospels); Fécondité (Fruitfulness) (1900), Travail (Labor) (1901), Vérité (Truth) (1903), and Justice (unfinished).

 Biography written by C.D.
 Merriman for Jalic Inc. Copyright Jalic Inc. 2006.
 All Rights Reserved.